Life

 No need to spell it out to a five-year-old.
 I knew what he did was wrong.
 And I knew all too well who the culprits were.
 And no, I was not too small.

-By 1976 it was over, and we were relieved.
+By 1976, it was over, and we were relieved.
 We could breathe again.
 But he would not call home to talk to his children.
-He would phone grandma and ask her to get us to call him back.
+He would phone Grandma and ask her to get us to call him back.
 He never set foot in my room again.
 For me, rejection never stopped.

 Their marriage failed, and so did their divorce.

-The next T-shirt had hardly been worn.
+018-middleThe next T-shirt had hardly been worn.
 My first marriage only lasted seven weeks.
 And then she died in an auto accident.
 It might have been short-lived, but it had a lasting impact on me.
 Even today.
-I was still a student, only 22-years old, and then a widower.
+I was still a student, only 22, and a widower.
 I passed a few exams and failed a few.

 That T-shirt wasn’t that old, but so badly torn.
-After three years it was ripped apart and dirty.
+After three years, it was ripped apart and dirty.
 Messed up with blood and guts.
 So, we gave up on it and I said, “never again”.

 And a success it was.